g-patin/msdb/docs/index.md

 ## What is this package about ?

 This package has been designed for users that perform scientific analyses on materials.
-It aims to provide a generic working environment that can be used to store information about the objects, the materials, the analytical methods, the users, etc. The idea is to have a central location - a folder on your computer - with several txt and csv files for which users will be able to perform basic data management operations : create, read, update, delete (CRUD).
+It aims to provide a generic working environment that can be used to store information about the objects, the materials, the analytical methods, the users, etc. The idea is to have a central location - a folder on your computer - that contains several databases files (.txt and .csv files) from which information can be easily retrieved and connected to analytical data.
+This package aims to support the creation and management of such database environment.

 ## What does this package provide ?